 - If you need a new SIM card, you can purchase one at a retail store.

 - If you have an unused SIM card, you can update your SIM number by contacting Customer Service.

 - Go to My T-Mobile to log in to your account and restore your line.
-Once you have your new device and restored your service, you can set up a new mobile device to transfer contacts and other personal information.
+Once you have your new device and restore your service, you can set up a new mobile device to transfer contacts and other personal information.

-- Try to call your device and listen for it's ring tone.
+- Try to call your device and listen for its ringtone.